This post may contain affiliate links that help support the blog when you make a purchase

 Talk to people???

 Let’s not forget: socializing!
 My old friend (insert eye roll here).
 Some things improve with time, like wine, and comfy tees and cast iron pots.
 Socializing?
 Not so much.
-Rooms full of people, struggling to find something to say, not being awkward?
+There are rooms full of people, struggling to find something to say, not being awkward?
 Monitoring how much time I’ve spent escaping into the world of my phone?
 Shoot me, please.

 We do it for love